Aditya-Gupta171/ANAJ-BECHO/README.md

 Getting Started
 To run the Anaj Becho website locally on your machine, follow these steps:

-Clone this repository to your local machine: bash
+1. Clone this repository to your local machine: git clone https://github.com/yourusername/anaj-becho.git
-Copy code
-git clone https://github.com/yourusername/anaj-becho.git
-Navigate to the project directory: bash
+2. Navigate to the project directory: cd anaj-becho
-Copy code
-cd anaj-becho
-Install the Python dependencies:
-Copy code
-pip install -r requirements.txt
+3. Install the Python dependencies: pip install -r requirements.txt
-Set up the PostgreSQL database and configure the database settings in settings.py.
+4. Set up the PostgreSQL database and configure the database settings in settings.py.
-Apply database migrations:
+5. Apply database migrations:
-Copy code
 python manage.py migrate
-Run the development server:
+6. Run the development server: python manage.py runserver
-Copy code
-python manage.py runserver
-Access the Anaj Becho website in your web browser at http://127.0.0.1:8000.
+7. Access the Anaj Becho website in your web browser at http://127.0.0.1:8000.

-Contributing
+Contributing:
 Contributions are welcome!
 If you would like to contribute to the Anaj Becho project, please fork the repository, make your changes, and submit a pull request.
 We appreciate your contributions to improving our platform.

 License